uipath-certification/uipath-certification.github.io/_posts/2021-04-18-uipath-ui-trademark-application.md

 <figure class="figure">
   <img src="https://www.rpacertified.com/assets/uipath-trademark-image.jpg" alt="UiPath Associate & Developer Exams Compared" class="img-fluid mx-auto d-block img-thumbnail rounded ">
-  <figcaption class="figure-caption">This RPA robot is part of the UiPath Trademark application for 'UI.'
-The use here is purely educational and used as fair use as it is pertinent to the article.
-We are in now way associated with UiPath.
+  <figcaption class="figure-caption">This image of an RPA robot is part of the UiPath Trademark application for 'UI.'
+The use here is purely educational and is intended only as fair use, as it is pertinent to the article.
+We are in no way associated with UiPath.
 We just really like their stuff.</figcaption>
 </figure>